About Us

 Product Range

-The primary focus of my work is that it is reflective of place - where the work is created and often where the materials are sourced.
+The primary focus of our work is that it is reflective of place - where the work is created and often where the materials are sourced.
 The strong Scandinavian tone in my work exists thanks to both the time I spent in Iceland and to my Danish ancestry.
-The Indigenous influence is the result of my husband supporting me in unlearning dominant society's world view and my own commitment to decolonizing my thinking and behaviour.
+The Indigenous influence is the result of my husband George supporting me in unlearning dominant society's world view and my own commitment to decolonizing my thinking and behaviour.
 Friends describe my style as "Scandigenous".

 Ethical Sourcing

-Living My Passion
+Living Our Passion

 About the Business